gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-netlify.md

 ![Screenshot of the authorization popup for Netlify and GitHub.](/images/hosting-and-deployment/hosting-on-netlify/netlify-first-authorize.jpg)

-## Create a New Site with Continuous Deployment
+## Create a new site with continuous deployment

 You're now already a Netlify member and should be brought to your new dashboard.
 Select "New site from git."